willianjusten/work-at-wedemand/frontend-developer/README.md

     * Readability of your commit messages
     * The page doesn't need to be implemented "pixel perfect", although try to do it matching the layout as close as possible.
+    * Progressive enhancement and graceful degradation are fine.

 Extra points: